-(RIAA), TNN/Music City News Awards and numerous other organiza-In early tions.
+(RIAA), TNN/Music City Awards News and numerous other organiza-In early tions.
 2001, Cyrus took his starring role in the dramatic series.
 Doc, on cable network PAX-TV.
-More recently, Cyrus has teamed up daughter with Miley for the Disney Channel's highly popular series " Hannah Montana".
+More recently, Cyrus has teamed up with daughter Miley for the Disney Channel's highly popular series " Hannah Montana".

-"Hannah Montana"
+Miley Cyrus as "Hannah Montana"